 Should I contact or pay Revenue Group?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Revenue Group for millions of clients nationwide.
+The most effective way to deal with Revenue Group is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Revenue Group on behalf of their clients.

 Will Revenue Group sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Revenue Group again.